-You can find out more about The Brilliant Club and the tutoring opportunity and sign up for an information webinar on their website.
+You can find out more about The Brilliant Club and the tutoring opportunity on their website.
 To apply to work as a PhD tutor complete the application form.
 Successful applicants can select which terms they would like to work as a tutor in, and whether they would like to deliver multiple placements.

-If you have any queries you can email The Brilliant Club at firstname.lastname@example.org.
+If you have any queries email The Brilliant Club at firstname.lastname@example.org.

 Looking for a full-time position?

-If you’re keen on working with young people and feel passionate about our charity’s aims, you can apply to our sister programme, Researchers in Schools.
-RIS is a full-time route into teaching for PhDs that incorporates elements from The Scholars Programme, along with a host of other features designed to get the most from your research skill set.
+If you’re keen on working with young people and feel passionate about the charity’s aims, you can apply to the sister programme Researchers in Schools.
+RIS is a full-time route into teaching for PhD graduates that incorporates elements from the Scholars Programme, along with a host of other features designed to get the most from your research skillset.

 This post was edited on 29th July 2020.